thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 So declarative tooling must use the push method of delivery, and this implies it must run from a control node (laptop, instance).
 Nice and easy.

-Operational tasks are also fairly easy to assign a delivery method, with one exception.
+Operational tasks are also fairly easy to assign a delivery method..
+If the list of operational tasks include creating any infrastructure, then the push method is the reasoned choice.

+There is an exception to this.
 For active resources (instances, etc) an agent process can pull configuration changes.
 The conundrum here is that you initially _push_ this agent onto the resource, meaning you already have a push based automation tool.